csc-training/summerschool/mpi/hello-world/README.md

 ## Hello World with MPI

-1. Write a simple parallel program that prints out something (e.g. "Hello world!") from multiple processes.
+1. Write a parallel program that prints out something (e.g. "Hello world!") from multiple processes.
 Include the MPI headers (C) or use the MPI module (Fortran) and call appropriate initialisation and finalisation routines.